Services

 Retrieving Property

-If you are an owner needing to retrieve property in possession of the Property & Evidence Unit, please call (626) 939-8573 for an appointment.
+If you are an owner seeking to retrieve property held by the Property & Evidence Unit, please call (626) 939-8573 to schedule an appointment.
 Property is usually available for release Monday through Friday by appointment only.

-To request the release of property for someone that is in custody, fill out the Property Release Form and call (626) 939-8573 to schedule an appointment for release.
+To request the release of property for someone who is in custody, complete the Property Release Form and call (626) 939-8573 to schedule an appointment for release.
 This form must be notarized.

 Investigative & Administrative

-The Investigations & Support Services Division (ISSD), is responsible for employees assigned to investigations, administrative, or support services.
-This division is responsible for providing investigation and follow-up services associated with all major crimes, as well as overseeing the centralized administrative functions of the police department.
+The Investigations & Support Services Division (ISSD) is responsible for employees assigned to investigations, administrative, or support services.
+This division is responsible for conducting investigations and follow-ups for all major crimes, and for overseeing the police department’s centralized administrative functions

-The police personnel assigned to ISSD work specialized assignments such as automotive thefts, financial crimes, burglaries, court coordination, homicide, domestic violence, victim advocacy, robbery, sex crimes, property & evidence, and forensics.
-The detectives conduct intense follow-up investigations and prepare cases for court prosecutors to deliver justice to crime victims.
+The police personnel assigned to ISSD handle specialized assignments, including automotive theft, financial crimes, burglaries, court coordination, homicide, domestic violence, victim advocacy, robbery, sex crimes, property & evidence, and forensics.
+The detectives conduct thorough follow-up investigations and prepare cases for prosecutors to ensure justice for crime victims.

 The police personnel assigned to Administration include Communications, the Records Bureau, Professional Standards and Training, and the support staff for the Chief of Police.